fledge-iot/fledge/docs/plugin_developers_guide/04_north_plugins.rst

 The plugin_send call
 ~~~~~~~~~~~~~~~~~~~~

-The *plugin_send* call is the man entry point of a north plugin, it is used to send set of readings north to the destination system.
+The *plugin_send* call is the main entry point of a north plugin, it is used to send set of readings north to the destination system.
 It is responsible for both the communication to that system and the translation of the internal representation of the reading data to the representation required by the external system.

 The communication performed by the *plugin_send* routine should use the Python 3 asynchronous I/O primitives, the definition of the *plugin_send* entry point must also use the *async* keyword.